tshasan/adventofcode2023/README.md

 - **Skill Level:** Beginner to Intermediate

 Each day, I take the challenge input and store it in a `.txt` file.
 My Python scripts then read from these text files to process the input data and solve the challenges.
+My goal is to not use external libraries.

 ## Structure of the Repository
-- * is a placeholder for the day for example day1.py
 - Each day's challenge is stored in a separate folder named `DayXX` where `XX` is the day number.
 - Inside each folder, you'll find two files:
-  - `day*.txt`: The challenge input data.
+  - `dayXX.txt`: The challenge input data.
-  - `day*.py`: My Python script that solves the challenge.
+  - `dayXX.py`: My Python script that solves the challenge.

 ## Running the Solutions